SasView/documents/Sasview Roadmap.md

 * Add tabbed and batch functionality to P(R) inversion to match fitting perspective functionality
 * Continue discussions on how to address mutlimodal fitting
 * Continue work on developing more advanced resolution calculations in co-operation with NXcanSAS group (e.g. generic resolution functions etc)
-* Usual bug fixes and other minor improvements as time and interest permit
+* Add the usual bug fixes and other minor improvements as time and interest permit

 **Late 2023 - Mid 2024  - Release 5.2**